5 Quick Tips to Improve Your LinkedIn Presence

 Through sharing and reading of relevant articles, you can really show potential recruiters what you have to offer as a candidate.

-By posting articles that are field-relevant, and up-to-date, you are able to show an understanding of key topics, which display both your understanding and aptitude alike.
+By posting articles that are field-relevant, and up-to-date, you are able to show an understanding of key topics, which display both your interest and aptitude alike.

 Sharing is caring after all!